insure logo

 ZIP codes with the cheapest car insurance in Alaska

-In Alaska, drivers living in the 99901 ZIP code enjoy the lowest average annual premium at $1,386.
-Check the table below to see which other ZIP codes in the state have more affordable rates.
+Drivers in the 99901 ZIP code pay the lowest average annual premium in Alaska, at $1,811.
+See which other areas of the state offer more affordable rates below.

 ZIP codeCityAverage annual rates